BradHutchings/Mmojo-Server-v1/docs/5c-Build-Cross-Platform.md

 ## 5c.
-Build Mmojo Server with Cosmopolitan
+Build Cross-Platform

 Brad Hutchings<br/>
 brad@bradhutchings.com

 The fifth step in building Mmojo Server is to build the `mmojo-server` executables.

 In this substep, we will build `mmojo-server-cosmo` for x86_64 and arm64.
-We will then package them in an Actual Portable Executable (APE) file.
+We will then package them in an Actual Portable Executable (APE) file which can run cross platform and cross artchitecture.

 The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
 As a zip file, the APE can also hold configuration files and .gguf models.
 The APE will not perform as well as platform-specifc builds.
 It does not have the most optimized GGML CPU code and does not use GGML GPU options.
 Tradeoffs.